evanhook/arrays-and-looping-project/readme.md

 Input: one  "-1"
 Output: "Please enter a number"

-The program returns a range of numbers from 0 to the users inputted number
-Input: "4"
-Output: "0, 1, 2, 3, 4"

 If a user inputs any number containing a 1 where 1 is the largest number in the string of numbers, the program will return the string "Beep!"
 Input: "1"
 Output: "Beep!"